p-sw/hyprland-dotfiles-2/README.md

 ### Note About NetworkManager

-This configuration uses **networkmanager-dmenu** for easier control via rofi.
+This configuration uses **nm-connection-editor** to control NetworkManager.

 > If you don't care